leifwritescode/Advent/README.md

-# Advent
+# Leif's Advent of Code

 This repository contains my solutions to challenges presented in Eric Wastl's _Advent of Code_.
-Each year, I use a new language to solve the challenges.

-Most recently, in 2021, I used Go.
-In 2020, I used Swift.
-In my first year of participation, 2019, I used Kotlin.
-In addition to each years solutions, I have implemented solutions for challenges from several previous years too.

-Each language subdirectory contains its own README.md with additional information.
+Each year, I like to try a completing the challenges in a new-to-me language.
+For the last two event years, as a result of time constraints, I stuck with C#.
+I used Go, Swift, and Kotlin in 2021, 2020, and 2019 respectively.
+I have completeted a variety of challenges from previous years in those languages, too.